-Across the country, 9 percent of home sellers sold "FSBO," or For Sale By Owner, last year.
-Locally, that number is much lower–only 4 percent of Minnesota homes were sold FSBO in 2014 (Minnesota Association of REALTORS®).
+Across the country, 8 percent of home sellers sold "FSBO," or For Sale By Owner, last year.
 The number of FSBO homes has been dwindling for 20 years, and for good reason.
 Here's why you'll be better off hiring an agent to help you sell your Minnesota or western Wisconsin home.

 Pricing your home